coopernetes/kube-role-gen/README.md

 [![Go](https://github.com/coopernetes/kube-role-gen/workflows/Go/badge.svg)](https://github.com/coopernetes/kube-role-gen/actions?query=workflow%3AGo)
 [![Go Report Card](https://goreportcard.com/badge/github.com/coopernetes/kube-role-gen)](https://goreportcard.com/report/github.com/coopernetes/kube-role-gen)

 `kube-role-gen` is a command-line utility that will generate a Kubernetes ClusterRole that contains every resource available on a connected cluster, including sub-resources & custom resources.
-Each entry in the ClusterRole rules are grouped by API group and the combination of unique resource type + supported verbs.
-This is different from something like `kubectl create role ... -o yaml --dry-run=client`, which groups resources together even if they all don't support the same verb (ie. `pods/exec` have permission `patch` - this resource type doesn't actually support the patch verb).
+Each entry in the ClusterRole rules are grouped by API group and the combination of unique resource type & supported verbs.
+This is different from something like `kubectl create role ... -o yaml --dry-run=client`, which groups resources together even if they all don't support the same verb (ie. `pods/exec` listed with the `patch` verb).

 ## Why create this?
 * In secure environments, even cluster admins shouldn't have access to everything.
 Access to resources such as namespace creation/delete, rolebindings, etc. should be reserved for cluster management tools, pipelines or scripts.
 * Kubernetes will likely never support [role aggregation via subtraction](https://github.com/kubernetes/kubernetes/issues/70387).
-* Sub-resources such as `pods/exec` are not accessible via any `kubectl` tool.
+* Sub-resources such as `pods/exec` are not accessible via any normal `kubectl` output (with the only exception being `kubectl --raw`).
 It must be queried using Kubernetes API discovery via a client.
 * I didn't want to maintain the [original bash script](https://stackoverflow.com/a/57892189) to do the same thing.
 Props to [Vit on stackoverflow](https://stackoverflow.com/users/9929015/vit) for providing the idea for this utility.
 * It's my own excuse to learn Go for something I need at work.

 _Alternatives_:
 - Use privileged access management for any elevated permissions inside Kubernetes.
 - Use a tool such as [audit2rbac](https://github.com/liggitt/audit2rbac) to generate a least-privilege role based on what your cluster users are actually deploying

 ## Install